Catta-pilosa/TUT_MATH3131/README.md

 # TUT_MATH3131

-Tutorial note of MATH3131 in 2021 Spring term
+This repo contains tutorial notes of MATH3131 taught by Prof. CHANG Huai-Liang in 2021 Spring term.
+(I am the TA of this course)
+Textbooks is M. Artin's *Algebra*, the 2nd version.